 5 Things to Look for in an HVAC Warranty

-A new heating and cooling system is a large investment in your home.
-As you compare different units, pay as much attention to the warranties as you would the costs and different features.
+A new heating and cooling system is a large investment in your home or office space.
+As you compare different units it’s important to pay as much attention to the warranties as you would the costs and different features.
 If something goes wrong within a few weeks or a few years after, a good HVAC warranty will help lower the out-of-pocket repair expenses and minimize your frustration during a heating or cooling crisis.
-Use our checklist to help you determine the things that your HVAC warranty should cover, so that you aren’t left with major expenses down the road.
-Learn more about AAA Heating & Cooling’s experience here.

 HVAC Warranty Guide

-- HVAC parts warranties: Warranties sometimes have varying timeframes for different aspects of an HVAC unit, such as an air conditioning compressor, furnace heat exchanger, parts and labor.
+Warranties sometimes have varying timeframes for different aspects of an HVAC unit, such as an air conditioning compressor, furnace heat exchanger, parts, and labor.
 A heat exchanger, for example, might have a 20-year warranty, while other parts might have a 10-year warranty.
+Warranties may also vary depending on the lifespan of the HVAC unit.
 As you work with a contractor, learn if the contracting company or manufacturer has a warranty-processing fee.
 This is a fee that some charge to handle the warranty-related paperwork even when the replacement parts are covered.

 - When the warranty service is available